 - Braxton-Hicks contractions

 As your partner reaches the end of the second trimester, she may begin to feel less attractive.
 It is important for you to communicate how beautiful she truly is.
-Make a special attempt this week to make her feel special by taking her on a date or planning a special outing.
-In Week 25 instructions for pedicures/manicures.
+Be intentional this week to make her feel special by taking her on a date or planning a special outing.